Jackie247/restaurant-page/README.md

     - Development Server to automatically update the page.

     - Includes babel package in order to be backwards compatible with older browsers.

+    - Code splitting using lodash to generate multiple minimized and uglified JS modules.